-SmileBack's powerful automation feature allows you to build custom rules based on events involving your reviews.
-Each rule performs an action every time a specific event, or trigger, takes place within SmileBack.
+SmileBack's powerful automation feature allows you to build custom rules based on the CSAT or NPS reviews you receive.
+Each automation performs an action every time a specific event, or trigger, takes place within SmileBack.

 Create an Automation rule